Proof-Carrying Coding

 Where Reality Graph fits

-Proof-carrying coding is Reality Graph’s operating principle stated as a concept: every run is verified against its written task, and the change travels with its evidence report – produced as a byproduct, checked in minutes, stored with the code, local-first.
+Proof-carrying coding is Reality Graph’s operating principle stated as a concept: every run is verified against its written task, and the change travels with its evidence report - produced as a byproduct, checked in minutes, stored with the code, local-first.
+What that record resolves into, a single outcome per run and the rule that keeps a run blocked even when every test is green, is described under how the outcome is decided.
 The principle stands without any specific tool; the tool exists because the principle is tedious to uphold by hand at AI volume.

 This principle gives you